dmbarbour/glas/docs/GlasDesign.md

 ### Database Modules

-It is feasible to design a language module that knows how to 'parse' a database file such as MySQL or LMDB.
-Developing a few such language modules could simplify tooling for working with large amounts of small to medium sized data.
+It is feasible to design a language module that knows how to parse a structured binary or database file such as MySQL or LMDB or MessagePack.
+Such languages have several potential benefits.
+Databases are more scalable than text files.
+Support for multiple sublanguages is easier with databases instead of indenting or distinguishing texts.
+Databases are easier to tool with multiple views and visual programming.

-### Multi-Language Modules

-A language module can explicitly load other language modules to parse certain regions of code into useful values.
-This is awkward with text-based languages because we must demark sections (e.g. using indentation), but it should well together with database modules.

-### Lazy Evaluation

-Laziness is difficult to model in context of effects handlers and backtracking failure.
-However, it is feasible to model it explicitly and observably, e.g. computing partial data and continuations.
-Doing so may be worthwhile in certain contexts.
+A concern with database modules is that we'll often need to parse and 'compile' the whole database into a value for Glas modules.
+This will become more expensive as the database grows larger or is updated more frequently.
+This can be mitigated by memoization and by modular use of databases.

 ### Glas Object